Trent University

 French plays an important role in Canada.
 As one of the country's official languages, French is used in government, business, education, culture, and all aspects of everyday life.
 French is used in the francophone world more broadly, too, not only in France but also elsewhere in Europe, Africa, Asia, and the Americas.
 Start learning this powerful language or build upon your knowledge.

-Trent offers a major in French Studies, and you may choose to enter this program if you have the equivalent of Grade 12 4U/M French from an Ontario secondary school.
+Trent offers a major in French Studies, a bilingual major in Canadian Studies and French studies, and a languages proficiency certificate in french, and you may choose to enter these programs if you have the equivalent of Grade 12 4U/M French from an Ontario secondary school.
 It is also possible to enter the major (or minor) in French Studies by upgrading your French in your first year, depending on your background.

 FREN 1010H is a course for complete beginners, designed especially for students from outside Canada who have had no exposure to French.